 Streamlined security checkpoints.
 UL advised the stadium to post security checkpoint tips and stadium rules where fans could see and read them as they approached screening areas.
 This helped visitors be better prepared to move through potential bottlenecks.
 The security perimeters around these checkpoints were made larger to better handle big crowds.

 A safer stadium

-Amador says these changes made the Jacksonville stadium safer.
+These changes made the Jacksonville stadium safer.

 More safety features may be needed, though.
-As stadiums add airport-like screening machines to check fans for weapons or dangerous contraband, more challenges lie ahead, Amador says.
+As stadiums add airport-like screening machines to check fans for weapons or dangerous contraband, more challenges lie ahead.
 UL has recommended stadiums prepare for this by possibly modifying security areas to handle crowds better, strategically position the machines and install machines that quickly localize the area on a person that may contain contraband so it will take less time to do a secondary screening using a metal-detection wand or manual inspection.

 Related: How to Survive a

 Like this article?
 Share it with friends by clicking the Facebook or Twitter button below.
 And don't forget to visit our Facebook page!